|

 and Gene Hackman, directed by Stephen Hopkins.
 The screenplay was nominated for an Edgar Award.
 This lead to work as

-and several others), Provost has been a popular film instructor at a variety of venues all over the country for many
+Provost has been a popular film instructor at a variety of venues all over the country for many years.